 Historical editions of the California Code are available on Lexis (annotated), Westlaw (annotated), Fastcase (unannotated, from 2007).

-For a detailed discussion of California's Statutes and Codes, see the "California Statutes" chapter of Henke's California Law Guide and/or How to Find California Statutes by the UCLA School of Law Library.
+For a detailed discussion of California's Statutes and Codes, see the "California Statutes" chapter of Henke's California Law Guide.

 Legislative History: Basic legislative materials are posted back to 1999 on the California Legislative Counsel Web site.
-Some materials back to 1849 are posted in the Official Publications Archive of the Clerk of the California State Assembly.
+Some materials back to 1849 are posted in the Historical Information section of the website of the Office of the Chief Clerk.

 For older bills and more comprehensive research, your best bet is to hire a legislative research service.
 The Legislative Intent Service is considered the premium provider -- they offer excellent service, deep in-house files and unparalleled access to certain materials.
 Competing services include

-Legislative Research, Inc. (LRI) and Legislative History & Intent, both of which offer lower up-front fees.
+Legislative Research & Intent LLC (LRI) and Legislative History & Intent, both of which offer lower up-front fees.
 Prices for each service are posted on their web sites.
 LRI has an online store where you can pay with a credit card and get PDFs PDQ.

 For more about California Legislative History materials, see "Sources of Legislative Intent in California" (3 Pacific Law Journal 63), Finding California Legislative History by Ramona Martinez at the U.C.
-Berkeley Law Library and/or How to Compile a California Legislative History by the Hastings College of the Law Library.
+Berkeley Law Library and/or California Legislative History Research Guide by the Hastings College of the Law Library.
 There is also a chapter on California in Legislative Intent Research: A 50-State Guide, published by the National Conference of State Legislatures and a chapter on "Legislative Intent" in Henke's California Law Guide.

 B. Judicial Branch